 In 2019 (check) the Joint Monitoring Program (JMP), supported by DFID, issued a progress report on household drinking water, sanitation and hygiene.
 This showed that in 2017, only 45% of the global population had access to safely managed sanitation, with 71% having access to a safely managed water supply.
 A further 29% of the global population had access to a basic improved toilet and 19% had access to at least a basic improved water supply.

-A 2019 Joint Monitoring Programme (JMP) report estimates that 26% of all health care facilities lack a basic water supply; 21% have no sanitation, and 16% have no hygiene service.
+A second JMP report alsdo published in 2019 estimated that 26% of all health care facilities lack a basic water supply; 21% have no sanitation, and 16% have no hygiene service.
 These failings undermine the promise of universal health coverage, adversely affect quality care and infection prevention and control and contribute to the unnecessary use of antibiotics and the spread of antimicrobial resistance.

 The cost of achieving the SDGs reflects the scale of their ambition.
 The World Bank has estimated that reaching the water and sanitation targets will require $114 billion per year, excluding recurrent and replacement costs.
 Based on the current rate of progress, the JMP has estimated that only 1 in 5 of reporting countries is on track to achieve universal access to basic water by 2030.
 For sanitation the ratio is only 1 in 10.
 Meeting these ambitious targets will require much greater investment by countries themselves from both public finances and by attracting private capital investments.